The Trump Administration Just Rolled Back Rights For Transgender Prisoners

-The Trump administration has rolled back Obama-era rules that help prevent transgender inmates in federal prisons from violence and sexual abuse.
+The Trump administration have rolled back Obama-era rules that help prevent transgender inmates in federal prisons from violence and sexual abuse.

 The previous rule by the Federal Bureau of Prisons allowed transgender inmates to use facilities, like housing and bathrooms, that matched their gender identity.
 That precedent was set by the Obama administration two days before Donald Trump took the oath of office.